-As parents we dont want to see our beloved daughters suffer because theyre unfit and cant keep up with the requirements of our modern society.
-At Journey Home, one of the most qualified healthcare centers in transitional living programs, we help to develop and accomplish critical achievements for young women from West Virginia who are on a recovery path.
+As parents we don’t want to see our beloved children suffer because they’re unfit and can’t keep up with the requirements of our modern society.
+At Journey Home, one of the most qualified healthcare centers in transitional living programs, we help to develop and accomplish critical achievements for teens from West Virginia who are on a recovery path.

 We differ from others transitional living programs because we focus on a wide variety of skills to achieve, that can be summarized in these five core principles: healthy living, education, life skills, personal responsibility and social integration.
 Every goal is carefully chosen to fit the individual needs in that particular area.